ionicstraw/i-gotta-clean-up-some-repos-later-today-and-tomorrow--no-worries--gottaFocusOnImportantThings/README.md

 https://www.tiktok.com/@kingme_imtee/video/7567052329699036446 yeah we have to pursue a restraining order against all 3 of those penn losers ... theres so much going on like i just want to figure out some things out, i keep saying this, its not personal, i really have to focus for the next couple of weeks on my personal statement, im not updating this everyday bc i feel like i have to really focus

 * show this tiktok to like a dean or something, they should know thats exactly what they were trying to do, that was the ultimate goal bc they're mentally ill

+its such a relief that all of my LORs are in and that was my goal to get them in this week 😇 im glad i dont have to chase anyone down, everything is on me now. i want to finish by nov 23rd at the latest, right b4 thanksgiving bc my parents really like to celebrate thanksgiving bc they both like to cook lol